SudoSharma/sentence_similarity_app/README.md

     ├── saved_models/
     └── setup.sh*

-Note that I've pruned the actual file in the `saved_models/`folder in this tree because this model will be updated with the results of experiments on the full implementation.
+Note that I've removed the pre-trained model in the `saved_models/`folder in this directory tree diagram because it will be periodically updated with new models.

 ## Testing
 In order to test out the application, launch the `app.py` file: